plone/training/mastering_plone/about_mastering.rst

 Upcoming Trainings
 ------------------

-There will be several trainings during `Ploneconf 2016 in Boston <https://2016.ploneconf.org/>`_.

 If you want to have a training near you please ask for trainings on https://community.plone.org

 .. _about-previous-label: